Maaza Mengiste

 Maaza Mengiste (born 1974) is an Ethiopian-American writer.
-Her novels include Beneath the Lion's Gaze (2010) and The Shadow King (2019), which was shortlisted for the 2020 Booker Prize.
+She published two novels, Beneath the Lion's Gaze (2010) and The Shadow King (2019), which was shortlisted for the 2020 Booker Prize.

 Early life

 Mengiste was born in Addis Ababa, Ethiopia, but left the country at the age of four when her family fled the Ethiopian Revolution.
 She spent the rest of her childhood in Nigeria, Kenya, and the United States.
-She later studied in Italy as a Fulbright Scholar and earned an MFA degree in creative writing from New York University.
+She earned a Bachelor of Arts degree in English from the University of Michigan, later studied in Italy as a Fulbright Scholar, and earned an MFA degree in creative writing from New York University.